MrPotatoManLol/QLRC-Stuff/General/Departments/Civil/Department of Regulations.md

-# Department of Regulations
+# Regulations Department

 **Department Type:** Civil

-**Description:** The Department of Regulations is responsible for ensuring all corporation personnel are following the rules and regulations set in place by the Corporation Overwatch and departmental HiCom.
-The Department of Regulations enforces all corporation laws and ensures that no personnel hold bias/corruption.
+**Description:** The Regulations Department is responsible for ensuring all corporation personnel are following the rules and regulations set in place by the Corporation Overwatch and departmental HiCom.
+The Regulations Department enforces all corporation laws and ensures that no personnel hold bias/corruption.

 > *With integrity we hold accountability.*